 We care about the unique needs of your child.
 To determine if CCA is the right place for your family, please contact our ESE directors.

 ESE Mainstream Program

 For admission to CCA’s ESE mainstream program, documentation of learning differences is required.
 A high school applicant must have a current Psychological Evaluation from within the last 3 years.
-Students should achieve FSA scores of 3-5 in two out of the three tested areas or a minimum of the 40th national percentile in two of the following areas: Total Reading, Total Math, and Total Language as indicated by their most recent achievement test such as the Terra Nova Achievement Test, the Iowa Achievement Test, or other nationally normed standardized achievement test.
+Students should achieve FSA/FAST scores of Level 3-5 in two out of the three tested areas or a minimum of the 40th national percentile in two of the following areas: Total Reading, Total Math, and Total Language as indicated by their most recent achievement test such as the Terra Nova Achievement Test, the Iowa Achievement Test, or other nationally normed standardized achievement test.

 Applying students meeting these academic requirements may be enrolled at the discretion of the Academy.
 See further program descriptions below.

 For admissions into our Varying Exceptionalities (VE) program, which serves the student that requires learning in a self-contained environment, contact the ESE Director at your child’s grade level.
 This program is designed for the student with a learning difference and not for the student with behavioral difficulties.
 See further description below.

 If a student is having academic or behavioral difficulties, a child study is initiated to help meet the needs of the student.
 By collecting assessment and observational data on a student, a team will develop an intervention plan to best meet the needs of the student.
 A follow up meeting is scheduled to discuss progress and any needs for further interventions.